 Escalation of the method of administration is also a concern.
 For example, someone may start using prescription Vicoprofen pills.
 As the need for more increases, they may crush the pills and snort them to get it into their system faster.
 Achieving tolerance to this method, they may escalate to something stronger like heroin which is injectable.
 Injecting a drug directly into the bloodstream is the quickest method of administration and indicative of other health dangers associated with self-injection.

-Effects on Pregnant Women
+Vicoprofen Side Effects On Pregnant Women

 Substances the mother takes passes on to the baby.
 Women who misuse Vicoprofen while pregnant take the risk that their baby will be born experiencing withdrawal symptoms.
 These symptoms are miserable for an adult to experience but become life-threatening for a newborn.
 Also, research shows babies born addicted to opioids are more likely to have developmental delays and disabilities.

-Long-Term Effects on Children and Teens
+Long-Term Vicoprofen Side Effects on Children and Teens

 In a study of high school seniors, researchers found 12.4% of students used opiates for nonmedical purposes at least once in their lifetime.